ridi/cms-bootstrap-python/README.md

 1. `make cms-db` for sample db migration.
 If it fails, try again in a few seconds.
 1. `python sample.py` will run the sample code.
 1. `make cms-down` for shutting down the containers.

-## (Optional)HTTPS

-1. Add `./cms/docker/haproxy/ssl.merge` into your keychain and make it trusted.
-1. Add `127.0.0.1 admin.ridibooks.com` in `/etc/hosts`
-1. open `https://admin.ridibooks.com` in the browser.

 ## APIs